BaronSam3di/Algorithms/README.md

 - Aim to spend max 40 mins on a problem
 - Always acknowledge in an interview that recursion will use more memory ( What about tail recursion? )
 - Ask an interview if its ok to sort an array inplace
-- Nice to see abstraction outWrite helper functiosn.
+- Nice to see abstraction out
+- Write helper functions.
 - know Linked List Palindrome
 - good example of recursion is `Lowest common manager`
 - revisit Interweaving strings: Lots of good points